What plant based milk brands are available currently?

 1. Look For Unsweetened Versions – with Context in Mind

 Why does this matter?
-Well, there are several brands that contain sugar, some having even more sugar than a cup of plain milk!
+Well, there are several brands that contain lots of added sugar.

 The American Heart Association recommends limiting added sugar to no more than about 6 teaspoons (24 grams of added sugar) for women per day, and no more than about 9 teaspoons for men (36 grams of added sugar) per day.